-Our RuneQuest group over on Facebook has Jeff Richard is one of the regular posters.
-Here’s some links to some of his recent RuneQuest posts, Jeff’s replies and others are not included (Facebook membership required):
+Jeff Richard is one of the regular posters in the RuneQuest Facebook Group. here’s some of his recent RuneQuest posts, only Jeff’s replies are included where relevant.
+Facebook membership is required to access the originals.

 Here’s a little snippet from a forthcoming players-oriented book I am working on:

 The Orlanthi divide ownership into two types of property, called earth and chattel.